datajoint/element-calcium-imaging/docs/src/tutorials.md

 demonstrates event- and trial-based analysis.

 ## EXTRACT
-Analysis with the EXTRACT packages is currently supported for single channel, single plane scans with using Suite2p for motion correction.
+Analysis with the EXTRACT package is currently supported for single channel, single plane scans with using Suite2p for motion correction.
 For processing with EXTRACT, please refer to the notebook 03-Process, set `processing_method="extract"` in the ProcessingParamSet table, and provide the `params` attribute of the ProcessingParamSet in the `{'suite2p': {...}, 'extract': {...}}` dictionary format.
 Please also install [MATLAB engine](https://pypi.org/project/matlabengine/) API for Python.